thibaultcha/lua-resty-mlcache/README.md

 2. query the L2 cache (`lua_shared_dict` shared memory zone).
 This cache is shared by all workers, and is less efficient than the L1 cache.
 It also involves serialization for Lua tables.
-    1. if the L2 cache has the value, it sets the value in the L1 cache, and returns it.
+    1. if the L2 cache has the value, it calls the `lru_callback` function, sets the resulting value in the L1 cache, and returns it.
     2. if the L2 cache does not have the value (L2 miss), it continues.
 3. creates a [lua-resty-lock], and ensures that a single worker will run the callback (other workers trying to access the same value will wait).
 4. a single worker runs the L3 callback.
-5. the callback returns (ex: it performed a database query), and the worker sets the value in the L2 and L1 caches, and returns it.
+5. the callback returns (ex: it performed a database query), and the worker sets the value in the L2 cache, calls the `lru_callback`, sets the resulting value in the L1 cache, and returns it.
 6. other workers that were trying to access the same value but were waiting fetch the value from the L2 cache (they do not run the L3 callback) and return it.